 Phuket is a 576 square km island province of southwest Thailand, connected to the mainland by the Sarasin Bridge over the Andaman Sea.
 While Phuket Town, on the southeast coast of the island, is the administrative heart of the province, the west coast is a popular destination for beach-going tourists.
 Our guide to running in Phuket includes some great beaches, man-made reservoirs and dams, and some of the larger public parks.

 Among the best beaches for running in Phuket are: Patong, Karon, Bang Tao, Kata, Nai Yang, and Kamala.
 Locals love running around the uncrowded roads of Phuket’s man-made reservoirs and dams, such as Bang Wad Dam and Ban Bang Niew Dam.
 Inland, Phuket grows quite jungly and mountainous, providing lots of options for challenging hill runs with great views of the island – check out Rang Hill, the hill to Big Buddha, and Kalim Hill.
 For parks, there’s nice running in Saphan Hin or King Rama 9.
+We also love running around Pru Jeh Son, the star-shaped lake in the Thalang district adjacent to several resorts.
 In the words of one local, “the jungle eats trail very quickly” so trail runners should consider joining a local group like the Phuket Hash House Harriers.

 No matter where you run in Phuket, it’s tough to beat the heat, so make sure to bring plenty of water and try to run in the early morning or evening.
 NOTE: Driving in Thailand is on the LEFT, so use the RIGHT side of the road to run opposite traffic.